jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (6) Notwithstanding anything in sections 94 to 98, where there are to be held (pursuant to subsection (3) or section 78P, or in respect of a newly established or integrated school or institution) both—no person may both stand or vote in one of the elections and stand or vote in the other.
-  (a) an election of 1 or more parent representatives on a board; and (b) an election of 1 or more staff representatives on the board,— (7) Subject to subsection (8), the first elections for and first meetings of boards of schools and institutions established or integrated after the commencement of this Act shall be held on days fixed by the Minister by notice in the Gazette.
+  (a) an election of 1 or more parent representatives on a board; and (b) an election of 1 or more staff representatives on the board,— (7) Subject to subsections (8) and (8A), the first elections for and first meetings of boards of schools and institutions established or integrated after the commencement of this Act shall be held on days fixed by the Minister by notice in the Gazette.
 (8) The days fixed by the Minister under subsection (7) for the first elections for and first meeting of the board of a school integrated after the commencement of this Act shall be days before the day on which the integration of the school takes effect.
+(8A) If the Minister approves an alternative constitution for a newly established school under section 105A, subsection (7) does not apply and the first elections (if any) for, and the first meeting of, the board of such a school must be held in accordance with a notice under section 105A.
 (9) The first elections (if any) for and first meeting of the board of a special institution (being a special institution that was established before the commencement of this section but that had not had a first election or meeting before that commencement) shall be held on a day or days specified by the Minister by notice in the Gazette.
 (10) This section is subject to section 101A (which provides for the election of some parent representatives at the mid-point of an election cycle under this section), and to section 101AB (which provides that elections are not to be held when a school is under notice of closure).